Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

 \subsection{Review of Finite Domain Model}

-The Walker model for finite targets \cite{Walker1999bulge} modifies the assumed flow field and takes into account both the weakening target via shear area reduction, as well as material acceleration of the plate itself.
-We show the relevant additional geometric details for the extension of this model in Figure~\ref{fig:backfacesketch}.
+The Walker model for finite targets \cite{Walker1999bulge} modifies the assumed flow field and takes into account both the weakening target via shear area reduction, as well as material acceleration of the remaining unpenetrated plate material.
+Again, we lay out the critical elements of that work to ease discussion of later-suggested improvements to the theory.
+Relevant additional geometric details of finite back-face modeling are shown in Figure~\ref{fig:backfacesketch}.

 There, we see the penetrator as it approaches the back-face with the sketch showing that the evolution of the back-face bulge.
+When the plastic zone of the previous section reaches significantly beyond the back-face of the target,

+we transition to this finite model.
 The variable $T$ has been introduced to articulate the distance between the projectile-target interface $z_i$ and back-face $z_b$.
 This parameter will then be used to define a new parameter $\tilde{\alpha}$ that creates an $\alpha$-like parameter describing the proximity of the projectile of the back-face,

 Likewise, we define a new radius parameter $\bar{R}$ describing the extent of the plastic zone given a still infinite target,

 These parameters then act as inputs to $\lambda$, a flow potential power weight between shallow and deep flow fields, calculated by